Tvorobusheck/FastAPI-Vue-template/README.md

 ### Docker Support
 The project provides full Docker support for both backend and frontend.
 It includes:
-- [x] A `docker-compose` configuration for easy management of containers
+- [x] A `docker-compose` configuration for easy management of containers.
+TODO: add auto reload for backend and frontend
-- [ ] The `docker-compose.prod.yml` for deploying all services, including the database, on a VPS
+- [ ] The `docker-compose.prod.yml` for deploying all services, including the database, on a VPS.
+TODO: add auto restart
+- [ ] Certbot service
 - [x] Separate `Dockerfile` for backend and frontend, optimized for production and development environments
+- [x] PostgreSQL service in docker-compose for database
+- [x] Adminer in docker-compose for PostgreSQL.
+TODO: add auto credentials from .env

 ### VS Code Support
 - [x] Docker-compose launch option.
 Extension required: [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)